 In this pursuit, thanking customers for their purchase goes a long way.
 In fact, 68% of businesses have lost a customer because they feel a company is indifferent to them, and nearly half of American consumers say appreciation for them as a customer is an indispensable part of providing excellent care.

-Being purposeful and personal when thanking your customers can help showcase the human aspect of your brand, create connections, and build customer loyalty.
+Being purposeful and personal when thanking your customers can help showcase the human aspect of your brand, create connections, and build customer retention.

 How to thank your customers